Internal Medicine Residency Program

 4 + 1 Block Structure

-The 1 week Ambulatory block is divided in the following responsibilities: 5 half-days devoted to your general medicine continuity practice (one half day of which will be urgent care), 1 half-day devoted to an ambulatory subspecialty experience, 1 half-day to work on your Quality Improvement project, 1 half-day learning to triage urgent ambulatory issues in the practice and 1 half-day to focus on patient outreach to improve health maintenance screening for your patient panel.
+The 1 week Ambulatory block is divided in the following responsibilities: 5 half-days devoted to your general medicine continuity practice (one half day of which will be urgent care), 1 half-day devoted to an ambulatory subspecialty experience, 1 half-day to work on Quality Improvement activities, 1 half-day learning to triage urgent ambulatory issues in the practice and 1 half-day to focus on patient outreach to improve health maintenance screening for your patient panel.
 Every morning from 8 a.m. to 9 a.m. you will meet for Ambulatory didactics and small group learning.
-You will work with one primary general medicine attending preceptor and two secondary general medicine attending preceptors through your three years in continuity clinic so that they can provide you with longitudinal feedback and get to know your patients that you see regularly.
+You will work with outstanding medicine faculty educators throughout your three years in continuity clinic so that they can provide you with longitudinal feedback and will get to know your patients that you see regularly.

 Our 4+1 schedule has improved the overall real-world education of our residents and provides a clear separation between residents’ inpatient and outpatient duties.
 The system allows for less fragmentation of care in the hospital while maintaining continuity of care in the outpatient practice.
 By providing regular contact with the Ambulatory continuity practice, this system has improved resident satisfaction and comfort with outpatient medicine.